 - 1 1/2 pounds mustard greens, cut into large pieces

-- Bring everything but the mustard greens to a boil in a large pot.
+Bring everything but the salt and mustard greens to a boil in a large pot.
 Turn off the heat and let it cool to room temperature.
 Pour everything into a vessel that you can weigh, and weigh the water plus spices in grams.
 Write this down.

-- Get out 5 quart-sized Mason jars with 5 narrow jelly jars to keep the greens submerged.
+Get out your fermenting crock or 5 quart-sized Mason jars with 5 narrow jelly jars to keep the greens submerged.
 You need this many because you will only pack the greens in 3/4 of the way into the jars -- you want at least 1 inch of brine above the level of the greens.
-Distribute the solids (chiles, ginger, etc) among the jars (break the cinnamon stick in pieces) and then pack the mustard greens into the jars, again only about 3/4 of the way in.

-- Submerge the greens in the brine, using a chopstick or skewer to get rid of any air bubbles.
+Submerge the greens in the brine, using a chopstick or skewer to get rid of any air bubbles.
 Put the weights on the greens if you have them.
 If not, place the Mason jars in the sink and put the narrow jelly jars in them.
 The brine will overflow but the narrow jar will prevent the greens from contacting the air.
-Set the jars on the baking sheet and put in a cool place away from direct sunlight.
+Set the jars on a baking sheet and put in a cool place away from direct sunlight.

-- Let them ferment at least 3 days, or longer.
-Mold will form eventually.
+Let them ferment at least 3 days, or longer.
+Mold may form eventually.
 This is normal.
 I wait until the mold cap is pretty solid, then pick it off.
-It's not harmful.
+It's not harmful unless it's black.

-- Finish by packing the jars tight with the fermented greens, leaving about 1/2 inch of brine over them.
-Seal and put in the fridge.
+Finish by packing jars tight with the fermented greens, leaving about 1/2 inch of brine over them.
+Tighten the lids and put in the fridge.
 They will continue to ferment very slowly, so open the jars every week or two to release pressure.
 If you want to kill the ferment, boil the brine and cool before packing the jars the final time.

 Note that prep time does not include fermenting time.